AlibabaCloudDocs/alikafka/intl.en-US/Access control/Grant permissions across Alibaba Cloud accounts.md

 ## Step 2: Enterprise A grants permissions to the RAM role

-Assign the RAM role the permission to access Message Queue for Apache Kafka of Enterprise A. The permission is granted to Enterprise B.
+Grant the RAM role the permissions to access the Message Queue for Apache Kafka resources of Enterprise A. The permissions are to be granted to Enterprise B.

 1. In the left-side navigation pane of the RAM console, click **RAM Roles**.

 2. On the **RAM Roles** page, find the RAM role, and click **Add Permissions** in the **Actions** column.

-3. In the **Select Policy** section of the **Add Permissions** dialog box, click System Policy or Custom Policy, enter the keyword of the policy that you want to add in the search box, click the displayed policy, and then click **OK**.
+3. In the **Select Policy** section of the **Add Permissions** panel, click System Policy or Custom Policy.
+Enter the keyword of the policy that you want to attach to the RAM role in the search box, click the displayed policy, and then click **OK**.

-    **Note:** For more information about the policies that can be granted to access Message Queue for Apache Kafka, see [RAM policies](/intl.en-US/Access control/RAM policies.md).
+    **Note:** For more information about the policies that authorize RAM roles and RAM users to access Message Queue for Apache Kafka, see [RAM policies](/intl.en-US/Access control/RAM policies.md).

-4. In the **Add Permissions** dialog box, view the authorization information and click **Complete**.
+4. In the **Add Permissions** panel, check the authorization information and click **Complete**.

 ## Step 3: Enterprise B creates a RAM user